-Conquering SCDl: Portraits of Individuals with Sickle Cell Disease
+Conquering SCD: Portraits of Individuals with Sickle Cell Disease

 On view February 4th to March 16th, 2020, at the Greer City Hall in Greer, SC are photographic works by Artist Daydrielane Osorio.
 These Hand-made Van Dyke photographs will hi light 10 individuals in the upstate living with Sickle Cell Disease.
 The intent is to bring awareness and exposure to the disease and thus increase research and community advocacy.
 The Artist , Daydrielane , originally from Jamaica , dedicated this exhibition to her sister , Rhonda Graham who passed from the disease in 2008.